shivanshu-semwal/blog/_posts/2023-01-01-windows-customization.md

 return
 ```

-> Now you can shortcut to programs you open frequently.
+Similarly you can use shortcuts to open other programs.

+These are just a few suggestions to get you started; there are many more things that can be done to improve workflow.